 For photos I’m going to give you two sets of dimensions.
 The first I’ll refer to as Unstretched and are the dimensions at which your image should look in proportion, in order for it appear as you intended in game.
 The second I’ll refer to as DSS and are the dimensions you need for the final DSS file you swap in using S3PE.
-The image will look stretched out in the DSS file but will appear correctly in game, provided you get everything right.
+The image will look stretched out in the DSS file but should appear correctly in game.

 Paintings are a bit more complicated because part of the image gets cut off in game (on top of the stretching issue shared with photos), so you have to create margins .
 For paintings I’ll provide a third and fourth set of dimensions, which I’ll refer to as Margins and Unstretched Plus Margins.

 For all the dimenions I’ll put width first and height second.
-Some of them might surprise you – for example the DSS file for the large portrait photo needs to be wider than it is high – but that’s just the way it is.
+Some of them might surprise you – for example the DSS file for the large portrait photo needs to be wider than it is high!

 Small Portrait Photo